Tbag-Madness/Dayz-Custom-Economy-/README.md

 ## Usage

 To use the Main Server Pack, simply download the files and integrate them into your DayZ server.
 Make sure to follow the setup instructions provided in the repository.
-Download `Custom Econemy set up Console.rar` unpack the `.Zip / .rar` folder to access full server file pack make sure to upload all the server files provided inside the pack in `dayzOffline.chernarusplus` before making any changes make sure to read the `CUSTOM_EC_EVENT_LOOT_INDEX` located in the `README!!` folderto get to grips with the event loot.
+Download `Custom Economy Server Pack.rar` unpack the `.Zip / .rar` folder to access full server file pack make sure to upload all the server files provided inside the pack in `dayzOffline.chernarusplus` before making any changes make sure to read the `CUSTOM_EC_EVENT_LOOT_INDEX` located in the `README!!` folderto get to grips with the event loot.